 Teaching Zumba can be a daunting task.
-Even for the seasoned fitness instructor is can be a bit over whelming.
+Even for the seasoned fitness instructor is can be a bit overwhelming.
 I know a few really, really, awesome fitness instructors who took the training but decided they didn’t want to teach Zumba because they found it too stressful.
 The nice thing about teaching a regular fitness class (kickboxing, step, aerobics, etc.) is you can totally make it up as you go along.
 If something isn’t working you can easily change it on the fly, you can use any fitness music (assuming it is the proper tempo for the class you are teaching) and you don’t need to have strong musicality skills.
-Zumba is a different type of beast, and hopefully these tips for new Zumba instructor will be helpful when preparing to teach your first Zumba class!
+Zumba is a different type of beast, and hopefully, these tips for new Zumba instructors will be helpful when preparing to teach your first Zumba class!

 #1) Know your music

 I really can’t stress this enough.
 Know that song inside and out.
 Listen to it until you know every bit of it.
 Are there any pauses, or “quirks” within the song where you need to do something different or special?
 Does the song repeat predictably each time or does the sequence vary throughout the song?
 Do you know exactly when the song is going to end?
 Believe me, if you don’t know your music, your participants will know.
 Live, breathe and sleep your music.
 I listen to Zumba music constantly in the car, I’ll choose two or three songs I want to memorize and listen to them over and over until I know them.
 Luckily I spend a lot of time driving so I get lots of chances to do this